IanLee1521/IanLee1521.github.io/_pages/resume.md

 _Livermore Computing, November 2021 - Present_

 * Leads team of engineers responsible for maintaining suite of web services supporting ~ 3,000 users, including: Atlassian (Confluence, Jira, Crowd), GitLab, Jupyterhub, Apache, and Nginx services.
 * Directs and oversees efforts to modernize web technology stack including investigations into continuous integration and containerization to support improved reliability and ease of maintenance of services.

 **... as Senior Engineer** , _(since October 2015)_

-* Serves as lead engineer for deployments and automation, having implemented improvements to bring service downtimes to (<10) minutes rather than hours.
+* Serves as lead engineer for deployments and automation; implemented improvements to bring service downtimes to (<10) minutes rather than hours.
+* Increased deployment rate from quarterly to monthly for web service releases.

 #### ↪ Open Source Evangelist